Fox-ML-infrastructure/Fox-v1-infra/docs/01_tutorials/setup/GPU_SETUP.md

 ## Prerequisites

-- NVIDIA GPU with CUDA support
+- NVIDIA GPU with CUDA support (current)
 - CUDA toolkit installed
 - OpenCL drivers (for LightGBM GPU)
 - 7GB+ VRAM recommended

+**Note**: ROCm (AMD GPU) support is planned for the future once the major architecture is solidified.
+The current implementation focuses on NVIDIA CUDA.

 ## Quick Start